Allen Young: The Fox Expeditions

 In 1857, Allen Young offered himself as sailing master of the auxiliary steamship Fox under the overall command of Francis Leopold McClintock, that was to search the Franklin expedition, missing since 1845.
 He also donated 500 pounds to the expedition, and Lady Franklin gratefully accepted his services.
 The expedition went on to find the only written record of the missing expedition's fate, and Young himself undertook several lengthy overland sled journeys in the search.

 In 1860, Allen Young was captain of Fox, as part of an expedition to determine the feasibility of carrying a telegraph line from Europe to America via the Faroe Islands, Iceland, and Greenland.
 Colonel Taliaferro Shaffner, who had proposed this route, Arctic explorer and physician Dr. John Rae, and senior lieutenant of the Danish Army Theodor Zeilau were in charge of surveying on land.
 The steamer Bulldog, commanded by McClintock, also took part.
 Although the expedition reported in favour of executing the plan, it never came to fruition.

 The Pandora Expeditions

 In 1874 Allen Young purchased the superseded British Royal Navy gunvessel Pandora in order to make a final search for the missing written records of the Franklin expedition, with additional funding from Lady Franklin.
+Innes-Lillingston was the first officer, the second officer was George Pirie and L. R. Koolemans Beynen was third officer.
 The expedition sailed from Southampton late in June 1875, but heavy ice in Peel Sound prevented the vessel from reaching the search area, and the expedition returned unsuccessful.
 By this time Lady Franklin had died.
 In 1876 Allen Young took the Pandora on a second voyage to the Arctic with stores to relieve the British Arctic Expedition.
 Young was knighted in recognition of his services.

 Sir Allen Young planned another expedition in Pandora in 1878, but was induced by a sponsor James Gordon Bennett, Jr. to sell the vessel to him.
 She was renamed Jeannette for a United States Arctic expedition, and subsequently wrecked with heavy loss of life.